karlloofa/Observion-Releases/README.txt

 #NOTICE:

-The external crashes and sometimes closes due to memory overload,
+The external crashes due to it writing to invalid addresses,

-There are other bugs as well, but I will fix them in the next upcoming updates
+There are other bugs as well, but I will try my best to fix them in upcoming updates